Topology of quadrature domains: Dynamics of the Schwarz reflection

 There is a short way to derive the estimate $\conn\Omega\leq d_\Omega+n_\Omega-2$ from the corresponding bound \eqref{eq-thma1} for UQDs.
 Inscribe $\Omega$ in a round disc $B$ centered at the origin so that there are at least two common boundary points, $\#(\partial\Omega\cap\partial B)\ge2$.
 Applying a Hele-Shaw perturbation, see the next section, we get an unbounded quadrature domain $\Omega'$ with $d_{\Omega'}=d_\Omega$ and $n_{\Omega'}=n_\Omega$ but with $\conn(\Omega')\ge \conn(\Omega)+1$.
 By \eqref{eq-thma1} we have

 which implies \eqref{452}.

-At the same time it is not clear how to derive the (sharp) stronger estimate \eqref{eq-thma4} using this method in the case when all nodes of the bounded quadrature domain are at most double.
+On the other hand, it is not quite clear how to derive the (sharp) stronger estimate \eqref{eq-thma4} using this method in the case when all nodes of the bounded quadrature domain are at most double.